Insight Hour with Joseph Goldstein

 Joseph Goldstein describes the causes of sensual desire and how to be aware of the wanting-mind rather than suppressing it.

 The Satipatthana Sutta is one of the most celebrated and widely studied discourses in the Pāli Canon of Theravada Buddhism.
-This episode is the fourth part of an in-depth 48-part weekly lecture series from Joseph Goldstein that delves into every aspect of the Satipatthana Sutta.
+This episode is the fifteenth part of an in-depth 48-part weekly lecture series from Joseph Goldstein that delves into every aspect of the Satipatthana Sutta.
 If you are just now jumping into the Satipatthana Sutta series, listen to Insight Hour Ep.
 203 to follow along and get the full experience!

 This time on Insight Hour, Joseph reveals to listeners: